|Nutritional Guidelines (per serving)|

 - 4 tablespoons butter

-In a mixing bowl, combine the cornmeal, flour, baking powder, 1 teaspoon salt and sugar.
+In a mixing bowl, combine the cornmeal, flour, baking powder, salt, and sugar.

-In another bowl, whisk together the milk, 2 eggs, and 4 tablespoons melted butter.
+In another bowl, whisk together the milk, eggs, and melted butter.

 Combine the two mixtures and stir until blended.

 Spoon the mixture into a greased 9-inch square baking pan.
-Bake for 25 to 30 minutes in a preheated 400 F oven until lightly browned.
+Bake for 25 to 30 minutes until lightly browned.

-Cool the cornbread and then crumble it into a large bowl.
+Cool the cornbread, then crumble it into a large bowl.

 Add the torn white bread to the crumbled cornbread.

-Toss with the thyme, Cajun seasoning, 1/2 teaspoon salt, pepper and about 2 1/2 cups chicken broth.
+Toss with the thyme, Cajun seasoning, salt, pepper, and about 2 1/2 cups chicken broth.

 Quarter the andouille sausage lengthwise and slice about 1/4-inch thick.